netscaler/netscaler-observability-exporter/docs/index.md

 Custom header logging enables logging of all HTTP headers of a transaction and currently supported on the Kafka endpoint.
 For more information, see [Custom header logging](https://github.com/citrix/citrix-observability-exporter/tree/master/custom-header).

+### Elasticsearch support enhancements

+Effective with the Citrix Observability Exporter release 1.2.001, when the Citrix Observability Exporter sends the data to the Elasticsearch server some of the fields are available in the string format.
+Also, index configuration options are also added for Elasticsearch.
+For more information on fields which are in the string format and how to configure the Elasticsearch index, see [Elasticsearch support enhancements](https://github.com/citrix/citrix-observability-exporter/blob/master/es-enhancements/README.md).